IBM System/360 architecture: Program interruption

+OS/360 ABEND codes for hardware exceptions are 'S0Cx', where 'x' is the hexadecimal value of the code above.
+For example Abend S0C7 is a trap caused by a data exception.

 Supervisor Call interruption

 A Supervisor Call interruption occurs as the result of a Supervisor Call instruction; the system stores bits 8-15 of the SVC instruction as the Interruption Code.